Founded in 2005, YouTube remains the most prominent global video-sharing platform in 2024, raking in significant numbers last year.

 Some social media networks, such as Instagram, limit functions on their website, but YouTube has done a good job of making pretty much all features available no matter how you access their website, helping them to expand their usage.

-Instagram and TikTok are dueling it out as well, bothing vying for 3rd place with their 1 billion monthly active users.
+Instagram and TikTok are dueling it out as well, both vying for 3rd place with their 1 billion monthly active users.
 TikTok exploded in 2020 and has caught up in a big way.

-Since more and more people are actively using social media, it has become a bigger reflection of where society currently is and what the biggest social issues are.
+Since more and more people are actively using social media, it has become a considerable reflection of society and the most significant social issue.
 This was made very clear in 2020 for a variety of reasons.

 It’s a clear indicator that people take to social media to help propagate meaningful change and raise awareness about a variety of different important causes.